epinio/epinio/docs/user/explanations/configuration.md

 when talking to Epinio's API server.
 The `epinio install` command saves the initial information to the configuration.

-The certificate information is set only when installing epinio for development.
-This uses an `omg.howdoi.website` domain with a self-signed certificate. `epinio install` saves the associated CA certificate to the configuration so that future invocations of the client are able to verify the actual certificate when talking to Epinio's API server.
+The certificate information is set only when installing epinio with `--tls-issuer=selfsigned-issuer`.
+The installation uses a the wildcard domain `omg.howdoi.website` and the self-signed issuer by default.

+`epinio install` saves the associated CA certificate to the configuration so that future invocations of the client are able to verify the actual certificate when talking to Epinio's API server.